 India, Long Ago: Gautama Siddhartha sat beneath the Bo tree, and stubbornly refused to rise until he’d reached enlightenment.
 (He’d tried many other things in that past.)
 One day, he reached enlightenment.

-The enlightenment he attained permitted him to express the basic problem of living in Four Observations, which are called “The Four Noble Truths” —
+The enlightenment he attained permitted him to express the basic problem of living–which is how a person can gain freedom from suffering–and his realization is summarized in four points, which are called “The Four Noble Truths” …

 . - The suffering comes from the “grasping desire” for the thing lost.
 It is demanding that “what is” be different, and then suffering because it is not different.